I Visited Edfu Temple in Egypt—and I Wouldn’t Do It Again (2026)

 4. The Sanctuary of Horus (Naos)

-At the very heart of the temple sits the sanctuary, where the sacred statue of Horus once stood.
-You’ll see a black granite shrine brought from an even earlier dynasty—it’s one of the oldest parts of the temple.
+At the very center of the temple, you’ll find the sanctuary—where the sacred statue of Horus once stood.
+Inside is a black granite shrine from an even earlier dynasty, making it one of the oldest parts of the entire complex.

-I couldn’t get super close because of the crowds, but even from a distance, you can feel the power and importance of this space.
+It was packed when we visited, so I couldn’t get close enough for a good photo.
+But even from a distance, you can feel just how significant this space is.
 And yes—you might spot a random Wi-Fi sign here too, which gave me a good laugh.
 Ancient history meets modern life!

 5. The Outer Walls